senseexcel/senseexcel/README.md

 ## 5. Installation Guide

 ### 5.1 Download Software

 You can download the current version Sense Excel software from https://www.senseexcel.com/downloads.html.

 ### 5.2 Unpack Files

 Unpack (unzip) the files from the Sense Excel directory of your download package to a location of your choosing.
+Do NOT load Sense Excel from inside of a compressed (Zip) file archive.

-BEST PRACTICE: Create a new directory in your Documents folder called Sense Excel with a sub-folder referencing the version number like %User%\Documents\Sense Excel\x.x.x
+BEST PRACTICE: Create a new directory in your Documents folder called Sense Excel with a sub-folder referencing the version number like %User%\Documents\Sense Excel\x.x.x and extract your software here.

 ###  5.3 New Sense Excel Installation

 1. Choose the .xll-install file corresponding to your environment (32 or 64 bit) in the installation folder and double click it.

-2. Excel should start automatically and add the "SENSE" tab and associated toolbar to Excel.
+2. Excel should start automatically and add "SENSE" to the Excel Menu bar and show the Sense Excel Ribbon when "SENSE" is selected.

-3. Go to the "Settings" button the Sense Excel ribbon, press the triangle to expand the menu and check "Auto Load".
-This will start Sense Excel every time you open Excel.
+3. Go to the "Settings" section of the "SENSE" Ribbon, press the triangle to expand the menu and check "Auto Load".
+This will automatically start Sense Excel every subsequent time you open Excel.

 4. Close Excel and re-open it.
-The "SENSE" entry should show up in your menu bar.
+"SENSE" should appear in the Excel Menu Bar.

 ### 5.4 Alternate Installation Technique

-In limited instances the Sense Excel add-in might not register properly when using the double-click installation method.
+In limited instances, the Sense Excel Add-in might not register properly using the double-click installation method.
 If this is the case, please use the alternate installation technique described below.

 1. Open Excel and a blank workbook.